-A CMS is a software tool that allows you and your team to create, edit, and publish content to the internet.
-It is the best online tool to help your business to create brand awareness, trust, and grow revenue.
+A CMS is a software tool that allows you and your team to create, edit, and publish content on the internet.
+It is the best online tool to help your business to create brand awareness and trust, and grow revenue.

 WordPress and Drupal are both excellent platforms.
 The one you choose will depend on your organization’s specific needs.